 » STAT 313: Quantitative Risk Analysis - Pre-Req: STAT201: Probability Theory and Applications

-Note: Please double check OASIS for the most up to date pre-requisites.
+Note: Please check OASIS for the most up to date pre-requisites.

 Quantitative Finance Major’s Compulsory Modules